Unfiltered Thoughts on Data Centers

 "The material reality is that these data centers are planted, without consent, in largely working-class neighborhoods, like the one that I grew up in"

 It needs to be noted that the production of data centers in the US is nothing new, and AI isn't the sole contributing factor contributing to their production.
-But why this is important is because to me, there hasn't yet been any kind of cold, cohesive, thorough assessment of what implications data center production has for the future of humanity in the long term (e.g. the next 50-100 years).
+But why this is important is because to me, there hasn't yet been any kind of cold, cohesive, thorough assessment of what implications the data center production has for the future of humanity in the long term (e.g. the next 50-100 years).
 Nor has there been any objective assessment, any predictive analysis, of the circle of Silicon Valley elites slowly gaining power in the White House through its control of alternative media and back-channels to advisors like Elon Musk and JD Vance.

 Rather, the response to this ongoing "coup" (for lack of a better term) of America's productive force, has been, on the surface, extremely moralistic, vacillating between extreme levels of nihilistic fatalism and violent subjectivism which is historically highly characteristic of the petty-bourgeoisie.
 In this case it happens to be related to the fact that alternative media and the mainstream media is *itself* dominated by petty-bourgeois urban intellectuals who've become comfortable with passively working W2 jobs and accumulating 401ks, while doing the same work that *AI is meant to replace*.
-Unfortunately, it's a tall order to task these same journalists, whose source of income relies on the suppression of AI technology, with writing objectively about America's ongoing economic development -- to write about big tech without resorting to opportunistic moralism and fear-mongering out of basic desperation.
+Unfortunately, it's a tall order to task these same journalists, whose source of income relies on the suppression of AI technology, with the task of writing objectively about America's ongoing economic development -- to write about big tech without resorting to opportunistic moralism and fear-mongering out of basic desperation.

 This is not to argue that the ongoing situation in America's economy isn't tragic; The past half century of exporting finance capital through the IMF and World Bank, for America to extract rents from the rest of the world has contributed to a trade deficit that none of America's elites have any ability or intention to solve.
 It's tragic that America's been so deindustrialized to the point where the only remaining opportunity for the industrial working class is to build data centers.
 It's tragic that these data centers are consolidating mass surveillance data which will be used enslave the same people building them.
 But nothing I mentioned so far really tells us what's actually, really, going to happen.